Exact Markovian evolution of quantum systems with several degrees of freedom : Phase space representations: Moments and the Wigner function

-The full Markovian evolution of the Wigner function can now be brought close to the Husimi function with the aid of Williamson's theorem \cite{Arnold}.
-This specifies the normal form into which an appropriate symplectic transformation reduces a quadratic phase space function (\ref{quadraticH}).
-In the present case where the defining matrix $\mH=\widetilde{\M}(t)$ is positive, the normal form is a direct sum of $N$ independent harmonic oscillators, that is, for each time there exists a symplectic transformation $\x\mapsto \x'(t)={\mathbf S}(t)\x$ such that \be \x'\cdot {\mathbf S}(t)\widetilde{\M}(t){\mathbf S}(t)\x' = \sum_{n=1}^N \omega_n(t) ({p'}_j^2 + {q'}_j^2). \ee In general the pairs of eigenvalues $\omega_n(t)$ are not equal, so that, even in this priviledged evolving symplectic frame, each different mode will generally be identified with a Husimi function at a different instant.
-Nonetheless, one can establish bounds for overall positivity.
+where $|\psi(0) \rangle$ is the Hilbert space vector corresponding to $W(\x,0)$.
+To simplify this comparison, Eq. (\ref{Wigev2}) can be brought close to the Husimi function by expressing, with the aid of Williamson's theorem \cite{Arnold}, the positive matrix $\M(-t)$ in its normal form, which is a direct sum of $N$ independent harmonic oscillators with frequencies $\Omega_n(t)$.
+Thus, for each time there exists a symplectic transformation $\x'\mapsto \x'(t)={\mathbf S}(t)^{-1}\x'$ such that \be \x'(t)\cdot {\mathbf S}(t)^T\M_{\J}(-t)^{-1}{\mathbf S}(t)\x'(t) = \sum_{n=1}^N \frac{1}{\Omega_n(t)} \left[{p'}_j(t)^2 + {q'}_j(t)^2\right]. \ee In general the pairs of eigenvalues $\Omega_n(t)$ are not equal, so that, even in this priviledged evolving symplectic frame, each different mode will generally be identified with a Husimi function at a different instant.
+Nonetheless, one can establish bounds for overall positivity, by using the same argument as in Sec.
+IV of {\bf I}.

-It is reviewed in {\bf I} that the convolution with a Gaussian window of a previous convolution with another Gaussian window is itself a convolution with a wider Gaussian window.
-Thus, in the case where N=1, one may define the positivity time $t_p$, such that $\omega(t_p)=2$ or $\det \widetilde{\M}(t_p)=4$, since for any previous time a Gaussian convolution renders $W(\x,t)$ into a Husimi function, whereas for later times one can interpret $W(\x,t)$ as a Gaussian convolution of a Husimi function.
-For $N>1$ comparison with a multidimensional Husimi function does not offer us such a sharp threshold.
-However if $\omega_{-}(t)$ is the smallest eigenvalue of $\widetilde{\M}(t)$ and $\omega_{+}(t)$ its largest eigenvalue, then one can be sure of the existence of negative regions of $W(\x,t)$ for $t<t_-$, where $\omega_{+}(t_-)=2$.
-On the other hand, one can also be sure that the evolved Wigner function is positive for $t>t_+$, defined by $\omega_{-}(t_+)=2$.